 Knee Care in KL & PJ at CSC

-Knee care in KL and PJ often starts with understanding why the knee feels stiff, swollen, unstable, or uncomfortable during walking, climbing stairs, bending, or getting up after sitting.
-In many cases, symptoms may be linked to the meniscus, ligaments, cartilage, kneecap tracking, surrounding muscles, or the way the hips, ankles, and lower back are working together.
+Knee care in KL and PJ should begin with understanding how the knee moves during walking, stairs, bending, squatting, standing, and getting up after sitting.
+Knee stiffness, swelling, clicking, grinding, instability, or discomfort may come from the meniscus, ligaments, cartilage, kneecap tracking, tendons, surrounding muscles, or the way the hips, ankles, feet, and lower back work together.

-This page explains common knee concerns such as meniscus changes, ligament strain, cartilage wear, tendon irritation, clicking, grinding, stiffness after sitting, and symptoms during walking or stair use.
-It also explains how non-surgical care may include chiropractic joint mobilization, physiotherapy, soft tissue methods, and guided rehabilitation exercises at our KL and PJ centers.
+This page explains common knee concerns such as meniscus changes, ligament strain, cartilage wear, tendon irritation, kneecap tracking issues, stiffness after sitting, symptoms during stairs, and walking-related knee discomfort.
+It also explains how non-surgical knee care may include chiropractic joint mobilization, registered physiotherapy, soft tissue methods, guided rehabilitation, and practical movement strategies at CSC locations in KL and PJ.

 Key Takeaways for Knee Care in KL & PJ

 - Exercise order matters.
-Motion and control should improve first, followed by strengthening and endurance work.
+Knee motion and control should usually be reviewed before strengthening and endurance work are progressed.

-- Non-surgical care may include chiropractic joint mobilization, physiotherapy, soft tissue methods, and guided rehabilitation.
+- Non-surgical knee care may include chiropractic joint mobilization, registered physiotherapy, soft tissue methods, walking review, and guided rehabilitation.

 Knee Care Guide: What This Page Covers

-It fits this page well because proper exercise order is a key part of knee rehabilitation and long-term joint stability.
+This video explains how knee exercises can be progressed from early activation to controlled strengthening.
+It fits this page because exercise order is an important part of knee rehabilitation and long-term walking, stair, and standing function.

 Key Moments From This Knee Exercise Video